holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/00_race_car/lesson_plan.md

 - Show blocks I created
     - How can we use these blocks?
     - Show the blocks themselves
-    - Explain going to build game _next to_ existing blocks
+    - Explain going to build game _to the left of_ existing blocks
         - e.g., Put green flag to the left of the existing stuff
 - Go!
 - Extensions
     - Second racer
-    - Explosions if hits wall
+    - Switch to "muddy costume" when in green
     - Ask at the beginning how big an engine the user wants
-    - Switch to "muddy costume" when in green
+    - Lap count

 #### Homework